FortiShield/fortishield-qa/tests/performance/test_cluster/test_cluster_performance/README.md

 New thresholds files can be added inside the `data` folder of the test.
 The filename must follow this structure:
 - `<number_of_workers>w_<number_of_agents>a_thresholds.yaml`

 The content must be a yaml with two main keys, `tasks` and `resources`.
-Each of them must contain the same information that is produced when executing the `ClusterCSVTasksParser` and `ClusterCSVResourcesParser` tools of `wazuh_testing.tools.performance.csv_parser`.
+Each of them must contain the same information that is produced when executing the `ClusterCSVTasksParser` and `ClusterCSVResourcesParser` tools of `fortishield_testing.tools.performance.csv_parser`.

 ### Tests information